H.R.1309 - Workplace Violence Prevention for Health Care and Social Service Workers Act116th Congress (2019-2020) |

 (I) the violent incident (including environmental risk factors present at the time of the incident);

-(II) the date, time, and location of the incident, names and job titles of involved employees;
+(II) the date, time, and location of the incident, and the names and job titles of involved employees;

 (III) the nature and extent of injuries to covered employees;

-(aa) a patient, client, or customer of a covered employer;
+(aa) a patient, client, resident, or customer of a covered employer;

-(bb) a family or friend of a patient, client, or customer of a covered employer;
+(bb) a family or friend of a patient, client, resident, or customer of a covered employer;

 (dd) a coworker, supervisor, or manager of a covered employee;